avidbots/flatland/docs/included_plugins/laser.rst

       # optional, default to true, whether to publish TF
       broadcast_tf: true

+      # optional, default to false, if true compute/publish even if no subscribers (for benchmarking)
+      always_publish: false

       # optional, default to name of this plugin, the TF frame id to publish TF with
       # only used when broadcast_tf=true
       frame: laser_back